department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/honor/flags-and-memorial-certificates.md

 - Died while serving on active duty after May 27, 1941, **or**
 - Served after January 31, 1955, **or**
 - Served in peacetime and left military service before June 27, 1950, after serving at least 1 enlistment, or because of a disability that was caused—or made worse—by their active military service, **or**
-- Served in the Selected Reserves (in certain cases) or served in the military forces of the Philippines while in service of the United States.
-For more information on either of these situations, call <a href="tel:+1-800-827-1000">1-800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m. (<abbr title="eastern time">ET</abbr>).
+- Served in the Selected Reserves (in certain cases), or served in the military forces of the Philippines while in service of the United States and died on or after April 25, 1951.
+For more information on either of these situations, call 1-800-827-1000, Monday through Friday, 8:00 a.m. to 9:00 p.m.
+(ET).

 </div>